ICBI/BISR_Resource/README.md

 ## Advanced Tutorials available from Georgetown-BISR (require programming experience)
 A folder has been created in this github repo for the following topics.
 Each folder has description summaries and tutorials with R code for hands-on exercises.
-* Microarray fene-expression
+* RNA-seq group comparison analyis using Google Colab in R
-* RNA-seq
+* Single cell RNA-seq (scRNA-seq) - in progress
-* Microarray microRNA and microRNA-seq
+* Microarray gene-expression group comparison analyis using Google Colab in R - TBD
-* Single cell RNA-seq (scRNA-seq)
+* Microarray microRNA group comparison analyis using Google Colab in R - TBD